babicb/babicb.github.io/teaching/peb19/essay2.md

 #### Topic 6: Model Selection

 There are many directions for a paper in this area.
-If you want to write on model selection, we shoudl talk in office hours.
+If you want to write on model selection, we should talk in office hours.
 Start from the Gelman article but you would have to do some extra research for this topic.